Name: PUBLIC POLICY ANALYSIS

 Evaluation of assignments and reports on practical sessions (final product, follow-up and contribution in the case of group work)

-Preparation, presentation in class and timely submission of a report of no more than 4000 words on a question assigned by the instructor to students individually.
+Preparation, presentation in class and timely submission of a report on a question assigned by the instructor to students individually.

 All competences and all learning results.